YinHK-gameDev/unity-learn/user interface/UI Toolkit/Runtime UI/README.md

 ### By C# Script only:

-- Create UIDocument object in Hierachy first
+- Create **UIDocument** object in Hierachy first
 - Create C# script inherite **`Monobehavior`** class & use its **`OnEnable()`** method
-- Attach this script to the UIDocument object
+- Attach this script to the **UIDocument** object by adding this script as a component

 ![](./UIDocument.png)